Totemancer/Totemancer-PFPs/README.md

 Notes
 - Verify locally using the code above.
 Call AssignNumber(txHashHex, func(int) bool { return false }) and compare the result.

-## Traits and Upgrade (user initiated)
+## Traits and Reveal (user initiated)

 Overview
 - There is no global reveal.
-Traits and rarity are assigned only when the holder triggers Upgrade in the Mini App.
+Traits and rarity are assigned only when the holder triggers reveal in the Mini App.
 - The Mini App prompts a small on-chain tx (example 0.01 TON).
 Fees are non-refundable.
-- The tx hash from this Upgrade is used as the seed input to a public, deterministic algorithm that assigns traits and rarity.
+- The tx hash from this reveal is used as the seed input to a public, deterministic algorithm that assigns traits and rarity.

 Inputs
-- upgrade_tx_hash: transaction hash of the holder's Upgrade transaction sent from their wallet.
+- reveal_tx_hash: transaction hash of the holder's reveal transaction sent from their wallet.
 Use the 64-character hex string as shown by explorers, case insensitive.

 Procedure
-1. At least 7 days before enabling Upgrade, we publish the exact code that defines:
+1. At least 7 days before enabling reveal, we publish the exact code that defines:
    - trait catalogs and weights
    - PRNG choice and seeding scheme
-   - mapping from token number to trait rolls given upgrade_tx_hash
+   - mapping from token number to trait rolls given reveal_tx_hash
-2. After the public announcement, Upgrade becomes available in the Mini App.
+2. After the public announcement, Reveal becomes available in the Mini App.
-3. When a holder taps Upgrade and the tx is finalized on chain, the published algorithm computes traits and rarity from upgrade_tx_hash.
+3. When a holder taps Reveal and the tx is finalized on chain, the published algorithm computes traits and rarity from reveal_tx_hash.
 4. The resulting traits are written to metadata and become visible on marketplaces and in app.

 Determinism and fairness
 - The algorithm and weights are published in advance for audit.
-- The per-token seed is the holder's own upgrade_tx_hash, which is public and not under team control.
+- The per-token seed is the holder's own reveal_tx_hash, which is public and not under team control.
 - Neither the holder nor the team can know the exact outcome before the tx is finalized, since the final tx hash is not known until inclusion.

 Verification
-- Anyone can recompute traits for a given token by running the published code with the observed upgrade_tx_hash and token number.
+- Anyone can recompute traits for a given token by running the published code with the observed reveal_tx_hash and token number.

 ## Auctions for #1..#10